felixdumont/barcrawl/README.md

 ### Running the app locally

-First create a virtual environment with conda or venv inside a temp folder, then activate it.
+First create a virtual environment with conda or venv inside the code folder, then activate it.

 ```
 virtualenv venv